Hoshin Kanri: how to turn strategy into concrete, aligned actions

 In an increasingly complex economic landscape saturated with information, many companies struggle to translate their ambitious visions into concrete, aligned actions.
 This strategic disconnect creates a deep and dangerous gap between top management"s direction and the teams’ day-to-day operations—a gap that risks squandering resources, energy, and growth potential.

-"The best way to predict the future is to create it"
+"The best way to predict the future is to create it."

-Lack of monitoring and review: strategic plans are defined at the beginning of the year and then, in effect, shelved.
+• Lack of monitoring and review: Strategic plans are defined at the beginning of the year and then, in effect, shelved.
 The lack of a regular review system and a mechanism to course-correct during the year often leaves the organization slow and unable to react to market changes.

 Hoshin Kanri directly addresses these critical issues, creating a virtuous cycle of information, accountability, and action that bridges the gap between management’s “thinking” and the teams“ ”doing."

-What is Hoshin Kanri: Beyond the Simple Definition
+What Is Hoshin Kanri: Beyond the Simple Definition

 The 7-Step Method: A Step-by-Step Journey

-Strategic Planning: Breakthrough Objectives – In this phase, management identifies the areas requiring radical change to bridge the ”gap“ between the current situation and the Vision.
+2. Strategic Planning: Breakthrough Objectives – In this phase, management identifies the areas requiring radical change to bridge the ”gap“ between the current situation and the Vision.
 These breakthrough objectives are ambitious, long-term (3–5 years), and require significant, cross-functional effort.
 They are not mere improvements, but true transformations.
-For example, ”Increase market share by 20% in Segment B within 5 years“ or ”Reduce delivery times by 50%.“
+For example, ”Increase the market share of 20% in Segment B within 5 years“ or ”Reduce delivery times by 50%.“

-Operational Implementation – Concrete actions are put into practice.
+5. Operational Implementation – Concrete actions are put into practice.
 One of the most powerful tools in this phase is the X Matrix.
 This visual, interconnected diagram links the Vision, strategic objectives, annual goals, and operational projects, clearly assigning responsibilities.
 A single matrix summarizes the entire strategic plan and its associated actions.
-The X Matrix serves as a true dashboard that visualizes the alignment between every individual project and the corporate Vision.
+The X Matrix serves as a true dashboard that visualizes the alignment between each individual project and the corporate Vision.

-Monthly Review – Strategy must never remain static.
+6. Monthly Review – Strategy must never remain static.
 Hoshin Kanri calls for regular monthly reviews, during which progress is monitored using key performance indicators (KPIs).
-The focus is on "exceptions,“ that is, areas deviating from planned targets.
-This is not a time to assign blame, but rather to conduct aRoot Cause Analysis to quickly develop and implement effective countermeasures.
+The focus is on "exceptions“—that is, areas that deviate from the planned objectives.
+This is not a time to assign blame, but rather to conduct a root cause analysis in order to quickly develop and implement effective countermeasures.
 This proactive approach ensures agility and responsiveness.

-Benefits and Integration with Lean: the map and tools
+Benefits and Integration with Lean: The Map and Tools

 Adopting Hoshin Kanri brings tangible benefits that go far beyond mere efficiency:

-Strategic Alignment – It reduces the waste of energy and resources by focusing all efforts on the most important objectives.
+• Strategic Alignment – It reduces the waste of energy and resources by focusing all efforts on the most important objectives.

-Clarity and Understanding – Every employee understands their role within the broader strategic framework, increasing their sense of belonging and motivation.
+• Clarity and Understanding – Every employee understands their role within the broader strategic framework, increasing their sense of belonging and motivation.

-Improved Communication – The Catchball process breaks down cross-functional "silos," fostering collaboration and a common language.
+• Improved Communication – The Catchball process breaks down cross-functional ”silos," fostering collaboration and a common language.

-Greater Agility and Responsiveness – The continuous review system allows for rapid adaptation to market changes, overcoming the rigidity of annual planning.
+• Greater Agility and Responsiveness – The continuous review system allows for rapid adaptation to market changes, overcoming the rigidity of annual planning.

 The effectiveness of Hoshin Kanri is amplified when integrated with Lean Transformation.
-Hoshin Kanri provides the ”roadmap" and strategic direction, answering the question "where are we going?".
+Hoshin Kanri provides the ”roadmap“ and strategic direction, answering the question ”Where are we going?"

 Conclusion: Hoshin Kanri as a Philosophy of Growth